top of page

 Even dogs that are potty trained need help learning in a new environment.

 If after a walk, you go inside and walk away, and your dog urinates it could be from anxiety of being left alone.
 Imagine being so scared that you urinate.
 This is why we want to help your dog know he/she is safe and secure in their new home.
-Emily Larkham, Dog Training by Kikopup on YouTube has wonderful videos to reduce anxiety.
+Emily Larkham, Dog Training by Kikopup on YouTube has wonderful videos on how to reduce and prevent separation anxiety.

 Separation Training for Puppies and Adult Dogs by Dog Training by Kikopup